oasis-tcs/lexidma/markdown/99-examples.md

 > 1.  protected from harm: _It isn't safe to park here._
 >     -  **better safe than sorry** you should be careful even if it seems unnecessary
 > 2.  not likely to cause harm:  _Is the ride safe for a small child?_

-Suggeted rendering of the entry "better safe than sorry" for human users:

 > **better safe than sorry**
 >